 Spinal cord injury (SCI) is defined as injury to the spinal cord resulting from a compulsion, incision, or contusion, occurring anywhere along the spinal cord from the base of the skull to the lower back.
 The distal extent of the injury results in a disruption of the spinal cord's ability to perform its functions.

-Due to the fact that prolonged survival is the norm for traumatic spinal cord injuries (SCI), which are arguably the most devastating orthopedic injuries, rehabilitation becomes more and more crucial.
+Due to the fact that prolonged survival is the norm for traumatic spinal cord injuries (SCI), which are arguably the most devastating orthopedic injuries, rehabilitation treatments for spinal cord injury becomes more and more crucial.
 Rehabilitation's main objectives are to maximize physical functioning, prevent secondary complications, and facilitate reinstatement into society.
 A multidisciplinary, team-based approach is the most effective way to recover from SCI.
+For those seeking spinal cord injury treatment in Bangalore, expert rehabilitation programs can offer the support needed for recovery and improved quality of life.

 Patients with SCI experience severe disability.
 Worldwide, approximately 40 million people experience SCI each year.
 While children make up 1% of this population, the majority are young men, usually between the ages of 20 and 35.
 The most prevalent mechanism of injury in children is motor vehicle accidents.
 The majority of spinal injuries occur as a result of sports-related trauma after kids start school and play organized sports.
 According to reports, diving was the most popular sport injury.